Sleep apnea, a disorder causing repeated pauses in breathing during sleep, affects at least one in 10 people.

 One idea: make testing train engineers and truck drivers for sleep apnea a requirement.

-After 18 months of considering and reviewing a sleep apnea testing rule, the Federal Motor Carrier Safety Administration and the Federal Railroad Administration announced that they would withdraw the proposed rule.
+After 18 months of considering and reviewing a sleep apnea testing rule, the Federal Motor Carrier Safety Administration and the Federal Railroad Administration made an announcement.
+They withdrew the proposed rule.

 There will be no requirement for sleep apnea testing of commercial truckers, bus drivers, and train operators.